cc1759/Inspire-Time/README.md

 ### The Lamos Only Page

-This page also generates a random quote, but this time as a json message (because it was in the requirements but i wanted to learn HTML to make the interface look good so I still had to add it)
+This page also generates a random quote, but this time as a json message (because it was in the requirements but i wanted to learn HTML to make the interface look good so I still had to add it)(located at: http://localhost:3000/Lamos-Only:()

 This only has one part, and that's sending a get req for \**/Lamos-Only:(*\* (idk if the :( has the possibility of ruining other things...).
 If it sees that req then it returns a json that says a little message and then your randomly generated quote (quote generated using function in "quote page")

 *from this page yu cannot do anything.
 How lame :(*

+### Server Side Section

+This section sets up a server, defines its fetch function, then logs in the console where the server is running.